lnfernux/lnfernux.github.io/_posts/2018-11-12-securingwindowsserver21.md

 #### Main takeaways thus far

-* HgsServiceName is the host name of the HGS cluster, therefore the safe.local dns includes and entry for hgs.safe.local that refers to the cluster itself
+* HgsServiceName is the host name of the HGS cluster, therefore the safe.local dns includes an entry for hgs.safe.local that refers to the cluster itself
 * TrustActiveDirectory signifies admintrusted attestation, for tpm use the -TrustTPM switch
 * Pfx files contain the private and public keys for the certificates the cluster uses to encrypt and decrypt shielded vms